 On the other side of a shopping mall which separates the two parking areas is the larger bus station pictured below.
 Unlike the dalla dallas, these buses have regular departure times.
 They also represent a safer ride than the often overcrowded minibuses.

-Across from the bus area is one of the town’s mosques.
+Across from the bus station area is one of the town’s mosques.
 Moshi is apparently 80% Christian though there I did see a Hindu temple just down the street from the mosque, as well as a Sikh Gurdwara.

 The Moshi Train Station:

-Step outside your gated hotel and head for the street and you will be approached by touts keen on guiding you to a certain shop or selling you some item they have in their bag – a postcard, a painting, or handiwork of some sort that they had personally made.
+Step outside your gated hotel and head for the street and you will be approached by touts keen on guiding you to a certain shop or selling you some item they have in their bag – a postcard, a painting, or handiwork of some sort that they claim to have personally made.
 It can get a bit annoying just walking around and dealing with a succession of these local business entrepreneurs.

 My solution after my first morning was to hire one of them as a guide around town.
-His name was Michael, a well-spoken 30-year-old knowledgeable about the town.
+His name was Michael, a well-spoken 30-year-old who was knowledgeable about the town.
 He was out of work and scrambling to make money for his wife and four-year-old.
 [I believed his story, though a skeptic would tell me it was just a part of the sales pitch.]
 We spent two hours one morning and another two the next walking around Moshi checking out Michael’s Moshi highlights!

-One place he took me too was the shopping center between the two bus parking lots.
+One place he took me to was the shopping center between the two bus parking lots.
 I would never have gone in there by myself and framed the shots that you can see above.
 I also would not have found my way to the old train station.
 Built by the Germans around the year 1900, it has been closed since the early 1990s when rail service ended.

-On the other side of Mawenzi is the town’s market district.
+On the other side of Mawenzi Road is the town’s market district.
 On our second morning, Michael took me and one of the other members of my Kilimanjaro trekking group through the covered market area and the nearby streets.
 We also stopped for a coffee at the Union Café, one of the many coffeehouse choices in Moshi.

-We never did get to the really posh Moshi district, with the odd name “Shantytown”.
+We never did get to the really posh Moshi district, with the puzzling name “Shantytown”.
 It is located in the NW corner of town as shown on the map at the start of this post.
 Michael did tell us that if he were to wander into the district by himself he would be stopped and hassled by the security force and told to get out.
 Shantytown has a few of the more upscale hotels and restaurants, as well as the safari/trekking agencies which have set up their offices there.

-If Moshi is the start/end point for Kilimanjaro climbs, then Arusha is definitely the safari center of northern Tanzania.
+If Moshi is the start/endpoint for Kilimanjaro climbs, then Arusha is definitely the safari center of northern Tanzania.
 At 420,000 it is twice the size of Moshi.
 Its location some 80 kilometers to the west of Moshi puts it two hours closer to the main parks which make up the safari circuit in this part of the country.
 To no surprise its tour agencies also handle Kilimanjaro climbs so your Kilimanjaro package may well include a couple of days at an Arusha-area hotel.
 Arusha also has its own mountain, Mount Meru, which is the centerpiece of Arusha National Park.